emmetog/haproxy-consul/README.md

 Run this container like this:
 ```
-$ docker run -d -v /path/to/haproxy/template:/etc/haproxy/haproxy.template:ro emmetog/haproxy-consul
+$ docker run -d \
+    -p 80:80 \
+    -p 443:443 \
+    -v /path/to/haproxy/template:/etc/haproxy/haproxy.template:ro \
+    emmetog/haproxy-consul
 ```

-Note: there is no haproxy config template file in this container, you *must* map your own template into `/etc/haproxy/haproxy.template`.
+***Note***: there is no haproxy config template file in this container, you **must** map your own template into `/etc/haproxy/haproxy.template`.

-You can either create your own new docker image which is based on this one and hardcode your template inside, or you can run this container directly and map your template into the container as a volume.
+You can either create your own new docker image which is based on this one and hardcode your template inside, or you can run this container directly and map your template into the container as a volume, as in the example above.

 ## Template examples